appaniv/test-tf-vra/README.md

 ## What will happen when deployment calls terraform code?

 * A security group is configured
-* EC2 instance is configured
+* EC2 instance is configured and security group is attached with EC2 instance allowing SSH'ing into ubuntu instance with keypair already created
 * AWS Transit Gateway is configured
 * Aurora database is configured
 * A lambda function is created with nodejs function.
 Reaching lambda function on public interface will provide classic 'hello world' output